jc1399/LinkedInLearningSQL/README.md

 ## Areas of Learning/Methods Practiced
 * Using SQLite with DB browser interface to write querys and practice SQL Language
-* Practice with using version control software to upload notes to githuub to use for later reference
+* Practice with using version control software to upload notes to github to use for later reference
 * Utilizing Markdown Language to effectively keep track of personal course notes

 ## Introduction